boa-dev/boa-dev.github.io/blog/2025-06-15-temporal-impl-1.md

 this isn't Rust's friendly `From` trait.
 No, this `from` is a behemoth method that takes a `JsValue` and automagically gives you back the built-in that you'd like or throws.
 That's right!
-Give it a string, give it a property bag, give it another built-in; `from` will figure it out for you!
+Give it a string, give it a property bag, give it an instance of another Temporal built-in;
+`from` will figure it out for you!

 Simple, right?